-A MDA Code can be used together with an object’s accession number to uniquely identify that object, and link the object to its museum.
+A MDA code can be used together with an object’s accession number to uniquely identify that object, and link the object to its museum.
 The code can be used in the documentation (computer or paper-based) about the object.
 Ideally the code should be marked on all objects together with the accession number.
 However, some objects are too small and can only be marked with the accession number.
 See the labelling and marking resources in the popular resources panel for guidance on how to label small objects.

-It is possible for an organisation to change its MDA Code.
-This can be for various reasons.
-For example, the organisation may move its location or it may have been amalgamated with another organisation.
-However a change of MDA Code does not mean an organisation has to change its documentation or re-mark its objects as long as the change is clearly recorded in the documentation procedural manual.
+It is possible for an organisation to change its MDA code. for various reasons.
+For example, the organisation may move location or it may have been amalgamated with another organisation.
+However, a change of MDA code does not mean an organisation has to re-mark its objects as long as the change is clearly recorded in the documentation procedural manual.

-- Search the MDA Code database to see if your organisation already has a code.
+- Search the MDA code database to see if your organisation already has a code.
 It is useful to try searching by both organisation name and location to make sure.

 - Check that your organisation has not changed names in the past and does not have a code based on any previous names.